ibm-cloud-docs/databases-for-postgresql/howto-stor-config.md

 <!-- The title of your tutorial should be in active voice and and start with a verb.
 If you include product names, makes sure to use the non-trademarked short version conref. -->
 <!-- Make sure each H1/H2/H3/etc. heading is _unique_ to your tutorial by adding a short but human-readable identifier.
 For example, instead of just "#overview", use "#cd-kube-overview" -->

-# Create a Storage Configuration for newly created location
+# Creating Storage Configuration for a newly created location
 {: #tutorial-sc-sat}
 {: toc-content-type="tutorial"} <!-- Always use this value -->
 {: toc-completion-time="10m"} <!-- Use same value from completion-time metadata above-->